unexpectedjs/unexpected-dom/documentation/assertions/DOMElement/to-have-class.md

 >Fancy</div>
 ```

-Using the `only` flag you can assert that the element only have the specified classes.
+Using the `only` flag you can assert that the element only has the specified classes:

 ```js
 expect(element, 'to only have classes', ['rounded', 'primary']);